Connect with Jonas

 About Jonas

-Meckling studies clean energy transitions and the political forces that drive them.
-He is particularly interested in the global politics of energy innovation, including in industries such as solar and electric vehicles.
-Meckling is the author of two books, the latest of which is Carbon Coalitions: Business, Climate Politics, and the Rise of Emissions Trading.
-He is a Faculty Affiliate at the Initiative for Sustainable Energy Policy at Johns Hopkins University.
+Meckling's research focuses on clean energy transitions and the political forces that drive them.
+His latest book is Carbon Coalitions.
 Previously, Meckling served as Senior Advisor to the German Federal Ministry for the Environment, as a Fellow at the Harvard Kennedy School, and worked at the European Commission.
-He holds a PhD from the London School of Economics.

 Contributions